lunar/snyk_exporter/README.md

 ## Simple Kubernetes deployment

 To deploy the exporter in Kubernetes, you can find a simple Kubernetes deployment and secret yaml in the `deployments/kubernetes/snyk-exporter` folder.
 You have to add your snyk token and the snyk organization in the `secrets.yaml`.
 You can configure the arguments in args section of the `deployment.yaml`.
-The deployment will be applied on your current namespace!
+The deployment will be applied on your current namespace.

 To deploy it to your kubernetes cluster run the following commands: